 ISPEED students will work with a JHU approved travel agent to schedule their travel.
 Please do not make your own travel plans because ISPEED is unable to reimburse those expenses.

-Drivers should drop their student and luggage off at Charles Commons located at 3301 North Charles Street at the intersection with 33rd Street.
-Parent(s)/guardian(s) should then park their cars and return to Charles Commons.
+Drivers should drop their student and luggage off at Scott-Bates Commons located at 3301 North Charles Street at the intersection with 33rd Street.
+Parent(s)/guardian(s) should then park their cars and return to Scott-Bates Commons.
 There are metered parking spaces near campus on North Charles Street, East 33rd Street, and St. Paul Street and a covered parking deck (South Garage) at 3101 Wyman Park Drive (near Shriver Hall where orientation sessions and program check-in will occur).
-Please use the entrance to Charles Commons on North Charles Street.
+Please use the entrance to Scott-Bates Commons on North Charles Street.

 All students arriving by car must complete the Student Travel Plans Form, one of the online enrollment forms available through the application portal, with their anticipated arrival time and a cell phone number.
 If there are travel delays, or a student will be arriving later than expected, please call our office at 443-927-1986.